-PPC68 sits outside the anticipated urban area of the Structure Plan, as well as the proposed infrastructure boundary specified in the Canterbury Regional Policy Statement (CRPS) Map A.
+PPC72 sits outside the anticipated urban area of the Structure Plan, as well as the proposed infrastructure boundary specified in the Canterbury Regional Policy Statement (CRPS) Map A.

-I regard to the potential effects of PPC68 on the wider transport network
+I regard to the potential effects of PPC72 on the wider transport network

-- The transport effects of PPC68 on the wider transport network, beyond Prebbleton, have not been assessed in the ITA - If PPC68 does not affect the quantum of residential growth within Selwyn District over the life of the District Plan (i.e. residential growth in Selwyn District is a "zero sum game", with PPC68 drawing growth demand away from other parts of Selwyn), PPC68 is unlikely to result in significant wider transport network effects beyond what are already anticipated by strategic growth plans and policies (such as Our Space and the CRPS) - If PPC68 (as a Plan Change outside the anticipated urban area) leads to greater residential growth in Selwyn beyond what has been anticipated strategic growth plans and policies, without a corresponding increase in local employment and access to services, additional impact on the Greater Christchurch transport network can be expected as additional residents in Selwyn travel to access services and employment - As discussed in Section 4, modelling undertaken by QTP as part of Council's "Selwyn 2051" plan, provides a useful reference point with a comparison between two future household growth scenarios in Selwyn.
-This report indicates a fairly linear relationship between population growth and travel demand between Selwyn and Christchurch during the morning peak hour.
+- The transport effects of PPC72 on the wider transport network, beyond Prebbleton, have not been assessed in the ITA - If PPC72 does not affect the quantum of residential growth within Selwyn District over the life of the District Plan (i.e. residential growth in Selwyn District is a "zero sum game", with PPC72 drawing growth demand away from other parts of Selwyn), PPC72 is unlikely to result in significant wider transport network effects beyond what are already anticipated by strategic growth plans and policies (such as Our Space and the CRPS) - If PPC72 (as a Plan Change outside the anticipated urban area) leads to greater residential growth in Selwyn beyond what has been anticipated strategic growth plans and policies, without a corresponding increase in local employment and access to services, additional impact on the Greater Christchurch transport network can be expected as additional residents in Selwyn travel to access services and employment - The wider area effects of PPC72 may not be overly apparent in a macro scale regional traffic model.
+Assessing the effects of PPC72, as a development outside of the identified infrastructure boundary, on the long term planning and funding commitments associated with bulk transport infrastructure is complex and requires assessment of multiple land use scenarios (e.g. expansion vs intensification scenarios).

-Outcome: PPC68 is inconsistent with the Prebbleton Structure Plan, in that it is outside the anticipated urban area.
-Should PPC68 affect the quantum of residential growth within Selwyn, without a corresponding increase in local employment and access to services, additional impact on the Greater Christchurch transport network can be expected as additional residents in Selwyn travel to access services and employment.
+Outcome: PPC72 is inconsistent with the Prebbleton Structure Plan, in that it is outside the anticipated urban area.
+Should PPC72 affect the quantum of residential growth within Selwyn, without a corresponding increase in local employment and access to services, additional impact on the Greater Christchurch transport network can be expected as additional residents in Selwyn travel to access services and employment.
+However, assessing the effects of such development on the long term planning and funding commitments associated with bulk transport infrastructure is complex and requires assessment of multiple land use scenarios at a District or Regional level.